Skip to main content

 Web Client

-If you're a Windows user, you have the ability to choose between the Web Client and the Native Client to use OpenBullet 2.
+If you're a Windows user, you can choose between the Web Client and the Native Client to use OpenBullet 2.
 They are interchangeable, and you can switch from one client to the other at any point in time by simply copying the UserData folder.
-Consider using the Web Client if you're interested in these features
+Consider using the Web Client if you're interested in these features:

 • Themes